Tradewaysdocs

 Templates

-Templates let you pre-fill new journal entries with a consistent structure.
+Templates pre-fill new journal entries with a consistent structure.
 Manage them at /journal/templates.

 • Create a template with a name and rich-text content using the full editor.

 • Auto-apply — assign a template to a note type (Daily, Weekly, Trade, or Session).
-When a new entry of that type is created, the template content is used as the starting point.
+New entries of that type start from the template.
 Only one template can be auto-applied per type.

-• Edit and delete templates at any time.
-Changes do not retroactively affect existing entries.
+• Duplicate, rename, and delete templates from the context menu.
+Changes never retroactively affect existing entries.

 Each template has a dedicated editor route at /journal/template/<templateId>.